KrustyHack/docker-zabbix-agent/README.md

 ## Author
 Author: Przemyslaw Ozgo (<linux@ozgo.info>)
-This work is also inspired by [bhuisgen's](https://github.com/bhuisgen) work on his [docker images](https://github.com/bhuisgen/docker-zabbix-coreos).
-Many thanks!
+This work is also inspired by [million12](https://github.com/million12/docker-zabbix-agent).

----

-**Sponsored by [Prototype Brewery](http://prototypebrewery.io/)** - the new prototyping tool for building highly-interactive prototypes of your website or web app.
-Built on top of [Neos CMS](https://www.neos.io/) and [Zurb Foundation](http://foundation.zurb.com/) framework.